datacamp/pythonwhat/docs/index.rst

 The ``pythonwhat`` package helps you to write Submission Correctness Tests (SCTs) for interactive Python exercises on the DataCamp platform.

-- Check out https://authoring.datacamp.com to discover teaching on DataCamp.
+- If you are new to teaching on DataCamp, check out https://authoring.datacamp.com.
-- Visit https://authoring.datacamp.com/courses/sct.html to understand the concept of SCTs.
+- If you want to learn what SCTs are and how they work, visit `this article <https://authoring.datacamp.com/courses/exercises/technical-details/sct.html>`_ specifically.

 This documentation features: